braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/push_notifications/implementation_guide.md

 ---
-nav_title: Implementation Guide (Advanced)
+nav_title: Advanced Implementation (Optional)
 platform: iOS
 page_order: 7
-description: "This advanced implementation guide covers how to leverage push notification content extensions to get the most out of your push messages.
+description: "This advanced implementation guide covers how to leverage push notification content app extensions to get the most out of your push messages.
 Also included are three use cases built by our team, accompanying code snippets, and guidance on logging analytics."
 ---

+{% alert important %}
+Looking for the out-of-the-box Push developer integration guide?
+Find it [here]({{site.baseurl}}/developer_guide/platform_integration_guides/ios/push_notifications/integration/).
+{% endalert %}

 # Push Notification Implementation Guide

-> This optional and advanced implementation guide covers ways to leverage push notification content extensions to get the most out of your push messages.
-Included are three use cases built by our team, accompanying code snippets, and guidance on logging analytics.
+> This optional and advanced implementation guide covers ways to leverage push notification content app extensions to get the most out of your push messages.
+Included are three custom use cases built by our team, accompanying code snippets, and guidance on logging analytics.
 Visit our Braze Demo Repository [here](https://github.com/braze-inc/braze-growth-shares-ios-demo-app)!
 Please note that this implementation guide is centered around a Swift implementation, but Objective-C snippets are provided for those interested.

-## Notification Content Extensions
+## Notification Content App Extensions

 ![Push Content Extension][1]{: style="max-width:65%;border:0;margin-top:10px"}